tamtwill/Predicting_Employee_Attrition/README.md

 3) Attrition_models.py - TBD
   * Explanatory_Models.ipynb - TBD once I have the models built
 4) Report_WrapUp - TBD.
 I plan to write-up the results of this analysis, just as I'd have to do if this were an actual task at work.

+#### Note to self: add clustering, I think that would be interesting to explore for this dataset